jbfavre/trafficserver/doc/developer-guide/api/functions/TSHttpTxnMilestoneGet.en.rst

 	.. macro:: TS_MILESTONE_LAST_ENTRY

-		A psuedo index which is set to be one more than the last valid index.
+		A pseudo index which is set to be one more than the last valid index.
 This is useful for looping over the data.

 *  The server connect times predate the transmission of the :literal:`SYN`